marceljuenemann/angular-drag-and-drop-lists/README.md

 * `dndDraggingSource` This class will be added to the element after the drag operation was started, meaning it only affects the original element that is still at it's source position, and not the "element" that the user is dragging with his mouse pointer

 ### dnd-list directive
 Use the dnd-list attribute to make your list element a dropzone.
 Usually you will add a single li element as child with the ng-repeat directive.
 If you don't do that, we will not be able to position the dropped element correctly.
 If you want your list to be sortable, also add the dnd-draggable directive to your li element(s).
 Both the dnd-list and it's direct children must have position: relative CSS style, otherwise the positioning algorithm will not be able to determine the correct placeholder position in all browsers.
-If you use nested dnd-lists, make sure that all elements excecpt for the dnd-lists and it's direct children have the pointer-events: none CSS style.

 **Attributes**
 * `dnd-list` Required attribute.
 The value has to be the array in which the data of the dropped element should be inserted.